- ANAD Advocacy Goal

 ANAD’s Voice in Washington

 McDermott Will & Emery is a premier international law firm with a diversified business practice, serving a broad range of client interests over the last 75 years.
-Established in 1934 as a tax practice in Chicago, Illinois, McDermott has grown its core practices and offices around the globe.
+Established in 1934 as a tax practice in Chicago, McDermott has grown its core practices and offices around the globe.

 McDermott Will & Emery is recognized as the #1 Health Law Firm in the United States.
-For three consecutive years, Chambers USA has recognized McDermott Will & Emery as the only law firm to receive a Tier 1 ranking nationally in health care.
+Chambers USA has recognized McDermott Will & Emery as the only law firm to receive a Tier 1 ranking nationally in health care.
 The Legal 500 USA similarly ranked McDermott Will & Emery as the only Tier 1 firm nationally in health care.
 Additionally, McDermott Will & Emery is the only firm to be ranked Tier 1 in health care nationally by all three of the legal industry’s top directories: Chambers USA, The Legal 500 USA and U.S. News-Best Lawyers.
 Chambers also recognized McDermott Will & Emery specifically for outstanding client service and health care industry knowledge.

 McDermott has a long history of social responsibility and supporting the communities in which its people live and work.
 McDermott believes it is their obligation to embrace their communities and promote their well being through pro bono work, community service, charitable giving, environmental stewardship and promoting diversity.
 McDermott Will & Emery acts on this belief collectively and individually, and works hard to make a positive difference, including providing pro bono legal services to ANAD by acting as our Washington Lobbyists.
 McDermott’s work on ANAD’s behalf is limited to federal advocacy and does not include legal work.